aljungberg/hhc/README.md

 Woah, that's 12 times as long as the equivalent HHC encoding.

-Of course we can do better than this naive code (use a dynamic width binary input and strip padding).
+We can do better than this naïve code (use a dynamic width binary input and strip padding).
 But the second part is that even if you take the time to write that, HHC is still better.
 Being radix 66 rather than radix 64, HHC is more compact.

     >>> sum(len(hhc_url_quote(num_encode_base64(n))) for n in range(10 ** 6))
     3733696